richo/snowplow-wiki/setup-guide/common/Hosted-assets.md

     http(s)://d1fc8wv8zag5ca.cloudfront.net/0.7.0/sp.js

-**We will be updating this URL structure when we release the next version of the tracker.**
+**We will be updating this URL structure for the next version of the tracker.**

 ## 2. Collectors